The two transfers that prove Liverpool are right to pay £116m for Florian Wirtz

 When Florian Wirtz was 18, he was interviewed by Bayer Leverkusen’s club magazine.
 The headline was a quote from the teenager: “I have big dreams”.
 As he leaves, it will be after making Leverkusen’s biggest come true and yet while showing he didn’t share the dream of many a star at Germany’s other clubs.
 From Lothar Matthaus to Leon Goretzka and Leroy Sane, they gravitated to Bayern Munich, given their dominance and guarantee of trophies.

 Not Wirtz, though.
 A player who can weave his way past defenders is plotting a different path: to Liverpool.
-It is a dream with a big price: Liverpool have agreed to sign Wirtz for an initial £100m, potentially rising to £116m, making him their club-record signing.
+It is a dream with a big price: Liverpool signed Wirtz for an initial £100m, potentially rising to £116m, making him their club-record signing.

 It shows a certain ambition and audacity at Anfield: to target and tempt Wirtz.
 In a way, he is Liverpool’s new Jurgen Klopp: a man Bayern had wanted but never got.